lammps/lammps/doc/src/Fortran.rst

    calling function) and will be available as the first argument to the callback function.
 It can be your LAMMPS instance, which you might need if the callback function needs access to the library interface.
+   The argument must be a scalar; to pass non-scalar data, wrap those data in a derived type and pass an instance of the derived type to *caller*.

    The array *ids* is an array of length *nlocal* (as accessed from the :cpp:class:`Atom` class or through :f:func:`extract_global`).
 The arrays